 Honestly – this recipe is so easy there is very little that can go wrong… simply follow the steps in the recipe and ENJOY!! 🤩

 These burnt-sugar almonds are gluten-free and refined sugar-free, as well as vegan.
-Please do not forget to tag me in your creations under @life_and_lemons_foodblog and with the #lifeandlemonsfoodblog.
-You can also leave me a comment below.
+Please let me know how you like the recipe by either leaving a comment below and/or rating the recipe.
 I love hearing from you and it fills my heart with so much joy when you are letting me know that you are enjoying the recipes!!